virtualmartire/party_whiteboard/README.md

-I have no idea why it works but it works :-) Basically a modified version of the to-do list app in the Docker's tutorial.
+I have no idea why it works but it works :-) Basically a modified version of the to-do list app in the Docker's tutorial that let participants to a party write shoutouts on a shared digital whiteboard.

 ## write.html
 On this page users can add messages to the whiteboard.